-If the message-text exceeds 44 characters, the first 44 characters are printed on one line at the operator's console and the remaining characters are printed on a second line.
+If the message-text exceeds 44 characters, the first 44 characters are transmitted rather than reinsertion of the message being required.

 In the next example, the user informs the operator that he needs a scratch tape.

 Example 53.
 Sending a Message to the Operator